Awale-Abdi/Cloud-sql-etl-analytics/README.md

 # Cloud SQL ETL & Analytics Pipeline (2M+ Records)

-A full-stack **ETL and SQL analytics pipeline** built using **Power Query Editor**, **MySQL Workbench**, and a **cloud-hosted Azure MySQL database**.
-This project was completed as part of my Master’s in Business Analytics and involved designing a normalized schema, cleaning and loading multi-million row datasets, conducting SQL-based labor market analysis, and provisioning stakeholder access.
+A full-stack **ETL and SQL analytics pipeline** developed as a **team project** during my Master’s in Business Analytics.
+I served as the **project lead** and was responsible for **all SQL coding**, including schema design, data transformation, and analytical querying.
+The project was built using **Power Query Editor**, **MySQL Workbench**, and a **cloud-hosted Azure MySQL database**.
+It involved designing a normalized schema, cleaning and loading multi-million row datasets using Power Query Editor, conducting SQL-based labor market analysis, and provisioning stakeholder access via a to the point report.

-I processed over **2 million labor market records** across four quarters of FY2022 to extract **actionable insights** for international students navigating the U.S. job market and H1B sponsorship process.
+Together, we processed over **2 million labor market records** across four quarters of FY2022 to extract **actionable insights** for international students navigating the U.S. job market and H1B sponsorship process.

 ---